 Because of that, the writer would then be flying blind with romantic characterization.
 How much is too much OOC when you don’t know what in-character romantic Quinntana is like to begin with?
 It’s not impossible, but it would take a lot of discipline.

-seekingoutfriday asked: (continuation of message just sent) So basically, for me to read Quinntana, it has to be super emotional and psychological and about two incredibly messed up people coming together and just creating an even bigger mess.
+seekingoutfriday said: (continuation of message just sent) So basically, for me to read Quinntana, it has to be super emotional and psychological and about two incredibly messed up people coming together and just creating an even bigger mess.
 They would not be a happy couple.

 I think a lot of people could say that about the Faberry dynamic—TMF included.